 If you’re a new mom or mom-to-be, the wellbeing of your little one is, without a doubt, your main goal and you want your baby to have a healthy development, both physically and emotionally.
 When it comes to dummies, there are a lot of theories and opinions out there.
 Are dummies good for your baby?

-Tips, tricks and more for the most common breastfeeding questions The lactation Series: 12 short films that help prepare and support you on your breastfeeding journey – from pregnancy to postpartum.
-Let’s talk about breastfeeding, the early days: a video series with Prof Paula Meier, PhD, RN.
-Everything you need to know about breastfeeding before baby arrives and …
+kF8nn8ugNI0 Top tips and advice on breastfeeding for new mums Tips, tricks and more for the most common breastfeeding questions The lactation Series: 12 short films that help prepare and support you on your breastfeeding journey – from pregnancy to postpartum.
+Let’s talk about breastfeeding, the early days: a video series with Prof Paula Meier, …

 When babies are agitated, showing signs of discomfort, it can be heartbreaking.
 As parents, you will move mountains to comfort our little ones.
 If simply cradling and rocking doesn’t seem to help, a dummy may be a soothing solution – whether he or she is a newborn, three months old, or even six months old.